-I am a research scientist at the Decisions, networks, and analytics lab at RISE SICS.
+I am a research scientist at RISE AI (Research institutes Sweden).

 March 23, 2018, I defended my PhD thesis, Representation learning for natural language (click for details).
 The last five years, I have spent as a PhD student in the machine learning research group at Chalmers university of technology, working on deep learning and natural language processing.
 I have worked on summarization, dialogue systems, adversarial training, and character-based RNNs for sequence labeling and morphological analogies.
 I am also interested in convnets for language and policy gradient methods.

 I tweet and blog about things I find interesting, and give talks in our popular seminar series at the department and other events.
 During 2016-2017, I was the organizer of the seminar series.
 Most of my recent code is written in Python with Pytorch, and I am also familiar with Tensorflow, Theano, and Lasagne.